-It’s natural behavior for puppies to bite.
+It’s natural behavior for puppies to bite and nipping biting in the bud can be challenging.
 As they begin to teethe, they naturally need things to chew on.
 Also, dogs generally prefer to use their mouths over their paws for manipulating objects, and this behavior begins in puppyhood as young pooches start to explore their world.

 It can be cute at the beginning, but a puppy’s teeth are very sharp and they don’t know how hard they’re biting, so the puppy raising experience will generally include that one moment when Fido playfully bites down on a finger and draws blood.

 Needless to say, this is not a behavior we humans want to have continue, especially not into adulthood.
 Here are the steps to take to nip the nipping in the bud.